da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Experiments

 We evaluate the performance of the proposed algorithm on random $m\times m$ matrices.
 In this subsection, to facilitate comparison with the \hcmvm algorithm, we adopt a convention from~\cite{hcmvm} where a $bw$-bit random matrix is generated by sampling integers uniformly from $[2^{bw-1}+1, 2^{bw}-1]$.

-In Table~\ref{tab:random_mat}, we show the comparison of the \texttt{da4ml} algorithm with the \hcmvm~algorithm on random matrices with 8-bits under different delay constraints.
-For each configuration, we report the adder depth (denoted as “step”), total number of adders, and runtime on CPU.
-Results are shown for three delay constraint settings: no constraint, strict delay constraint ($dc = 0$), and moderate delay constraint ($dc = 2$).
-The CPU time is measured on a single thread of an Intel i7-13700 CPU for \texttt{da4ml}, and on a single thread of an Intel Xeon at 2.33 GHz for \hcmvm, as reported by the authors.
-The table shows the number of adders used in the optimized design of both algorithms under the same delay constraints, and the adder depth (step) of both.
-When delay constraint is not exactly 0, the proposed algorithm has $\sim 2\%$ overhead in adder counts compared to the \hcmvm~algorithm.
+Table~\ref{tab:random_mat} shows the comparison of the \texttt{da4ml} algorithm with the \hcmvm~algorithm on random matrices with 8-bits under different delay constraints.
+For each configuration, we report the adder depth, total number of adders, and runtime on CPU.
+Results are shown for three delay constraint ($dc$, see Table~\ref{tab:parameters}) settings: no constraint, strict delay constraint ($dc = 0$), and moderate delay constraint ($dc = 2$).
+The CPU time is measured on a single thread of an Intel i7-13700 CPU at 5.10 GHz for \texttt{da4ml}, and on a single thread of an Intel Xeon at 2.33 GHz for \hcmvm, as reported by the authors.
+The table shows the number of adders used in the optimized design of both algorithms under the same delay constraints, and the adder depth of both.
+When delay constraint is not exactly 0 (strictly minimal adder depth is required), the proposed algorithm has $\sim 2\%$ overhead in adder counts compared to the \hcmvm~algorithm.
 When strict delay constraint is required, the proposed algorithm has a larger overhead of $\sim 8\%$ in adder counts.
 Please note that this slight trade-off in resource usage yields dramatic improvements in compilation speed.

-With respect to runtime, the \texttt{da4ml} algorithm is significantly more efficient, being $\mathcal{O}(100000)$ times faster than the \hcmvm~algorithm with a moderate matrix size of $16\times 16$.
+With respect to runtime, the \texttt{da4ml} algorithm is significantly more efficient, being $\sim 10^5$ times faster than the \hcmvm~algorithm with a moderate matrix size of $16\times 16$.
 The difference would be more significant for larger matrices given the difference in asymptotic complexities.
 Although there is a generation gap between the two CPU processors, the magnitude of the observed speedup far exceeds what can be attributed solely to CPU differences, highlighting the efficiency and scalability of our framework.

-We further show extended runtime results for larger matrices in Figure~\ref{fig:rand_mat_time} the computation time of the \texttt{da4ml} algorithm on random matrices with up to $128\times 128$ elements with 8 bits, as well as the time expected from the asymptotic complexity of the algorithm.
+We further show extended runtime results for larger matrices in Figure~\ref{fig:rand_mat_time}, including the computation time of the \texttt{da4ml} algorithm on random matrices with up to $128\times 128$ elements with 8 bits, as well as the time expected from the asymptotic complexity of the algorithm.
 These results demostrate that the \texttt{da4ml} algorithm may handle reasonably complex CMVM problems that may be implemented on FPGAs unrolled in reasonable time.